Software-defined emergency alerting, engineered like a broadcast appliance.

 Primary Goal

-Provide emergency communications teams with automated CAP-to-EAS workflow, from alert ingestion through broadcast verification, with complete compliance documentation.
+Give emergency communications teams an automated CAP-to-EAS workflow — from ingestion through broadcast verification — with complete compliance documentation at every stage.

 Drop-In Replacement Roadmap

-Implement the nine requirement areas in the project roadmap—baseband capture, deterministic playout, hardware control, security, resilience, turnkey deployment, compliance analytics, unified documentation, and certification readiness—so the platform can mirror commercial decoder capabilities on commodity hardware.
+Deliver the nine roadmap pillars — baseband capture, deterministic playout, hardware control, security, resilience, turnkey deployment, compliance analytics, unified documentation, and certification readiness — so the platform mirrors commercial decoders on commodity hardware.

 Key Features